KrisKasprzak/EBYTE/README.md

   a) You may need a 4K7-10K pullup to Rx and AUX pins (possibly Tx) if using and Arduino
   b) If using an Arduino you may need a series 4K7 resistor between MCU Tx and the transceiver Rx.
 4. In some of my applications, I did not have enough digital pins to connect the Aux pin.
 No worries (just pass -1 in the argument list in the object create code).
 Then you will need to provide an appropriate delay() to let the transmission complete--experiment with the amount.
+5. Serial pins for connection is dependent on the MCU, Teensy 3.2 for example: Serial1 are Rx=0, Rx=0, Serial2 Rx=9, Tx=10, Serial3 Rx=7, Tx=8.
+Arduino can be most serial pins using SoftwareSerial(MCU_Rx_pin, MCU_Tx_pin), except pins 0 and 1 as those are for USB usage

 <b><h3>Manufacturers website</b></h3>
 http://www.ebyte.com/en/